“The purpose in the heart of a man is like deep water, but a man of good sense will get it out.” (Proverbs 20:5 BBE)

-You were born because God has something specific He has specifically ordained and designed you to accomplish for His glory and the blessing of humanity on earth.
+You were born because God has something special that He has specifically ordained and designed you to accomplish for His glory and the blessing of humanity on earth.

-This is why God said to Jeremiah, “Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations.”
+God told Jeremiah, “Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations.”
 (Jer.
 1:5 RSV).

 The same is true of you!

-Your purpose existed before your birth; you came into existence because there is a purpose for you to fulfil.
-You must not leave this world without discovering and fulfilling the purpose why you were created or born (Gal.
+Your purpose existed before your birth.
+You came into existence because there is a purpose for you to fulfill.
+You must discover and fulfill the purpose of why you were created or born before leaving this world (Gal.
 1:15-16, Eph.
 2:10).

-Second, it is your personal responsibility to discover your purpose in life:
+Second, it is your responsibility to discover your purpose in life:

-Although your purpose has been determined and designed by God before you were born, yet it is possible to live and die without any sense, vision, or understanding of your God-ordained purpose in life.
+Although God determined and designed your purpose before you were born, it is possible to live and die without any sense, vision, or understanding of your God-ordained purpose.

 While it is God’s prerogative to plan a purpose for your life and design you according to His purpose for your life; however, it is your responsibility and to your glory to seek, search out, or discover God’s purpose for your life.